Vman45/elucidate/README.md

 This creates a new hidden folder named ".elucidate" in your home directory.

-Copy the file "elucidate.sh" from this new folder to the download folder.
+Please copy the file "elucidate.sh" from this new folder to the download folder.

 Now change to the download folder and make the script executable: